 There have recently been a number of high profile security issues with OpenSSL and its accompanying assortment of authentication and encryption algorithms collectively known as a cipher suite.
 These issues have weakened the security offered by TLS/SSL which is incorporated into many applications such as FTP, email, VPNs, chat protocols, as well as the secure browsing connection via HTTPS.

-These recent issues with OpenSSL break down into roughly two kinds; bugs with OpenSSL library itself and issues with the encryption and authentication algorithms it employs, its cipher suite.
+These recent issues with OpenSSL break down into roughly two kinds; bugs with the OpenSSL library itself and issues with the encryption and authentication algorithms it employs - its cipher suite.

 Issues with the cipher suite employed by OpenSSL

 The situation here is rather more complicated than simply patching a bug and moving on.
 This is because of a large number of legacy encryption algorithms that are available to OpenSSL and can potentially be utilised by a client connecting to the server.
 The recent menagerie of attacks (BEAST, FREAK, POODLE, CRIME, LUCKY, BREACH) target the older and weaker encryption algorithms and their implementation in OpenSSL.

 So why not simply remove all the older encryption algorithms?

 The simple reason is that obsolete operating systems and software are still being used by a significant amount people on the internet.
 Windows XP is still being used by nearly 19% of internet users and over 1% are still using IE6!
 This obsolete software no longer receives any updates so they are not updated with the newest encryption algorithms, therefore they rely on older encryption methods.

 This causes a significant problem for the user and website admin because when a client connects to a webserver with very outdated software and requests an HTTPS connection there may be no mutually supported ciphers which will result in the connection being terminated with an error.